Connecticut Courts Launch Limited Appearance Pilot Program

-Law firms, such as Prince Law Group, have been advocating for this type of family law limited representation program for a long time.
+Law firms, such as The Prince Law Group, LLC, have been advocating for this type of family law limited representation program for a long time.
 This pilot program allows individuals to pay for particular legal issues in which they really need help because court can be intimidating and it is an attorney’s job to present the facts clearly and advocate when their client is under stress.
 However, if the client and the attorney both agree that the attorney will provide additional legal help after the limited appearance proceedings are complete, they will need to enter into a new agreement.
 At this point, to continue representation, the attorney will be required to file another limited appearance form identifying the additional proceedings within the case.

 This new program will most benefit people who are looking to hire an attorney for a certain complex part of their family law case such as a Court-ordered Status or Pre-trial Conference; Hearing on Order for Relief of Abuse; Pre-Judgment Motions and Hearings or Post-Judgment Motions and Hearings.
 At times, family law matters can become confusing and emotional to the people involved and that is where an attorney can step in to articulate clearly what type of information the court is seeking.
 It is very difficult for judges to hear pro se cases and while many of them try to give some leeway, when you are dealing with a life changing matter it is always better to have an attorney on your side.